 The specific elemental balance in the A2 steel composition dictates its characteristic performance attributes.

-Wear Resistance and Toughness Profile
+Wear Resistance and Toughness

 A2 tool steel offers a good combination of wear resistance and toughness.

-- Compared to S-series (shock-resistant) steels: A2 provides greater abrasion resistance.
+- Compared to S-series (shock-resistant) steels, A2 provides greater abrasion resistance.

 Dimensional Stability in Heat Treatment